 - Lipomas: A non-cancerous growth of fat cells that results in a mobile nodule just under the skin.
 Patients often present with multiple lesions.
 A simple excision in the office can remove the unwanted growth.

 - Skin Tags: These are also known as achrocordons, or skin polyps, and most commonly occur on areas of skin that rub such as the neck and under the arms.
-Removal is simple to accomplish in the office, though this is typically considered a cosmetic treatment and may cost approximately $100.
+Removal is simple to accomplish in the office, though this is typically considered a cosmetic treatment and costs may vary.